isensee-bastian/crab-complete/README.md

 * [Ebitengine](https://ebitengine.org/) for building a 2D game.
 * [GIMP](https://www.gimp.org) for adapting images from source pictures.
 * [ffmpeg](https://ffmpeg.org/) for adapting audio properties like sample size and volume.
+* [Marp](https://marp.app/) for creating slides to document and present gained knowledge.

 ### Improvement Ideas